Patient education: Ulcerative colitis (Beyond the Basics)

 ULCERATIVE COLITIS DIAGNOSIS

 Ulcerative colitis is usually diagnosed based upon your symptoms, a physical examination, and laboratory tests.
 (See "Clinical manifestations, diagnosis, and prognosis of ulcerative colitis in adults".)

 You will likely need a procedure that allows your doctor to look inside your colon, such as sigmoidoscopy or colonoscopy.
-These tests allow your doctor to take tissue samples from the colon, which can confirm ulcerative colitis and rule out other conditions that have similar symptoms, including Crohn's disease, diverticulitis, and certain infections.
-(See "Patient information: Colonoscopy (Beyond the Basics)" and "Patient information: Flexible sigmoidoscopy (Beyond the Basics)".)
+These tests allow your doctor to take tissue samples from the colon, which can confirm ulcerative colitis and rule out other conditions that have similar symptoms, including Crohn disease, diverticulitis, and certain infections.
+(See "Patient education: Colonoscopy (Beyond the Basics)" and "Patient education: Flexible sigmoidoscopy (Beyond the Basics)".)

 ULCERATIVE COLITIS TREATMENT

 The two main goals of treatment for ulcerative colitis are to: